FarsetLabs/farsetlabs.github.io/about/facility.md

 -08-20-20.22.38-300x225.jpg)](http://farsetlabs.org.uk/blog/wp-
 content/uploads/2012/01/2012-08-20-20.22.38.jpg)

-The level of
-freedom in the labs is occasionally mistaken...

-We simply provide space, tools and support.
+We provide space, tools and community.
 Members are under no obligations or requirements at all.
 Members can come as little or as often as they like, 24 hours a day, and can use as many of the resources as they please.
 Farset doesn't ask for anything extra, and we don't take any stake in your wildly successful ideas.
 However, we ask members to adhere to a code of conduct to avoid injury, upset... and fires.

 # The Space